OnePageCRM/OnePageCRM.github.io/_posts/2016-11-25-dev-pc-tale-part1.md

 main part, which is operating system.
 There were few ideas what should be installed by finally decision has been made to take CentOS.
 There are few reasons for that:

-* in our [AWS environment][6] our servers are running under [Amazon Linux][7], which is based on Red Hat Enterprise Linux and CentOs is known as open source alternative of it,
+* in our [AWS environment][6] our servers are running under [Amazon Linux][7], which is based on Red Hat Enterprise Linux and CentOS is known as open source alternative of it,
 * current version will provide full packages update up to the end of 2020 and security packages update up to middle of 2024, which will allow us